4 Ways to Support Brain Health

 • Nuts, seeds, and avocado for healthy fats, omega-3s, and vitamin E

-• Beets for nitric oxide
+• Beets to support nitric oxide production

 • Read more about micronutrient deficiencies by reading my previous blog, “Top Micronutrient Deficiencies.”